 To be able to evaluate CQL against input data, you first need to convert CQL to ELM (Expression Logical Model)—an intermediate, lower-level format for representing the logical expressions contained in CQL.
 ELM can then be fed to the CQL engine for evaluation.

-I've built this online too to provide a convenient way to convert CQL to ELM, whether you are testing/debugging your CQL or pre-compiling it to create a CQL library on a FHIR server.
-The conversion can be performed either server-side or client-side (both use the Java HAPI FHIR library).
-When using the client-side conversion, the CQL-to-ELM translation loads the Doppio JVM to execute the Java code in the browser.
-This is experimental and may not work in all browsers.
+I've built this online tool to provide a convenient way to convert CQL to ELM, whether you are testing/debugging your CQL or pre-compiling it to create a CQL library on a FHIR server.